Wafaa Bilal: Virtual Jihadi

 This artwork is meant to bring attention to the vulnerability of Iraqi civilians, to the travesties of the current war, and to expose racist generalizations and profiling.
 Similar games such as "Quest for Saddam" or "America's Army" promote stereotypical, singular perspectives.
 My artwork inverts these assumptions, and ultimately demonstrates the vulnerability to recruitment by violent groups like Al Qaeda because of the U.S. occupation of Iraq.
 In these difficult times, when we are at war with another nation, it is our duty as artists and citizens to improvise strategies of engagement for dialogue.
 This platform is a piece of fiction that uses the video game format to create alternative narratives and perspectives.
 Because we inhabit a comfort zone far from the trauma of conflict zone, we Americans have become desensitized to the violence of war.
 We are disconnected, disengaged while many others do the suffering.
 The game holds up a mirror that reveals our own propensities for violence, racism and propaganda.
 We can close our eyes, our ears and deny that it exists, but the issue won't go away.

 In late February 2008 Wafaa Bilal was invited by Rensselaer Polytechnic Institute (Troy, New York) to present a lecture on this latest work.
 On March 6, the day after Wafaa's lecture, the RPI administration said they would not allow the exhibit to be supported on campus, and has since declined to reopen it.
 The decision came after the College Republicans called the Arts department "a safe haven for terrorists" on their blog.
 The statement has since been retracted.
 The institute has been subsequently criticized by advocates of free speech and artistic freedom.

 Dog or Iraqi

 Wafaa was asked to participate in a net art piece called Dog or Iraqi while an artist in residence at Rensselaer Polytechnic Institute.
 He let his audience decide which one – a dog named "Buddy," or an Iraqi, himself – will be waterboarded at an "undisclosed location" in upstate New York.
-He was the one who got water-boarded.